-Combined six-year program expenditures are estimated at approximately \$3.7 billion, \$865.8 million for the Water Program, \$1.1 billion for the Sewerage Program, and \$1.7 billion for the Information Only Projects.
-This is a \$483.4 million increase from the combined six-year total in the Adopted FYs 2020-2025 CIP.
-The overall increase is primarily due to including the new Other Capital project in the Information Only section and the programmed increase in pipe replacements in the Large Diameter Water Pipe Reconstruction Program.
+Combined six-year program expenditures are estimated at approximately \$3.7 billion, \$865.8 million for the Water Program, \$1.1 billion for the Sewerage Program, and \$1.7 billion for the Information Only projects.
+This is a \$474.1 million increase from the combined six-year total in the Adopted FYs 2020-2025 CIP.
+The overall increase is primarily due to including the new Other Capital Programs in the Information Only section and the programmed increase in pipe replacements in the Large Diameter Water Pipe & Large Valve Rehabilitation Program.